coq-community/coqeal/README.md

-This Coq library contains a subset of the work that was developed in the context of the ForMath EU FP7 project (2009-2013).
-It has two parts:
+This Coq library is based on Mathematical Components and has two parts:
-- theory, which contains developments in algebra including normal forms of matrices, and optimized algorithms on MathComp data structures.
+- theory, which contains developments in algebra, including normal forms of matrices and optimized algorithms for matrix operations and on structures such as polynomials.
-- refinements, which is a framework to ease change of data representations during a proof.
+- refinements, which is a framework to ease change of data representations during a proof with the help of parametricity.

 ## Meta